 Without a proper waste disposal system, you can experience a whole host of issues: spreading diseases, mold outbreaks, and breathing problems.
-As your Northwest Arkansas, Fort Smith River Valley & Southwest Missouri plumbers, we’re just as serious about helping your family stay healthy as we are about plumbing.
+As your Northwest Arkansas, Fort Smith River Valley & Missouri plumbers, we’re just as serious about helping your family stay healthy as we are about plumbing.

 We’ll come investigate any problem you might be having, but there are some issues we tend to hear about more often than others.
 Here are four top causes of sewer damage.

 Tree roots are one of the top external causes of problems with your sewer lines.
 Tree roots are attracted to the… ummm, “fertilizer”… in the wastewater.
 As roots grow around your pipes trying to get at these nutrients, they create cracks big and small.
 Tree roots have been known to crush or completely fill whole sewer lines!
 Even if you don’t have trees in your own yard, a neighbor’s tree could easily become your plumbing nightmare.

 Clogs are one of the top internal causes of sewer damage.
 So repeat after us: “Your toilet is not a trash can.”
 We’ve pulled all sorts of things out of sewer pipes: garbage, toys, diapers, cooking grease, paper towels, menstrual products, even too much toilet paper at one time.
 All of these can lead to blockages or clogs in your sewer pipes.
 And even if you take care of your pipes, dirt, debris, and hair can create obstructions in your sewer lines over time.